 You'll find a good number of museums and monuments packed into Copenhagen.
 There are many sights and landmarks around town including Tivoli Gardens, Christiansborg Palace, Nyhavn Harbor, and The Round Tower.
 Some of the most popular museums are the National Museum of Denmark and the National Gallery of Denmark.

-Many restaurants in Copenhagen have been singled out for their culinary prowess.
+Eat your way through Copenhagen, as it has many local or world renowned restaurants to choose from.
 In recent years the celebrity food scene has put this city on the map.
 There are many Michelin star restaurants around town including the world famous Noma.
 But there's also a diversity of restaurants to choose from, ranging from elegant, award-winning options to cozy local eateries.
 Danish food includes a lot of pastries and sandwiches.
 Make sure you try a rød pølse, or local hot dog from one of the many stands around town.

 Copenhagen is a destination that you simply have to visit at least once for nightlife.
 The nightlife scene stays active until the early morning hours with many bars and clubs staying open until 5 or 6 in the morning.
 Some of the most popular areas for nightlife include Istedgade and EnghavePlads in Vesterbro, Sankt Hans Torv in Nørrebro and some areas around Frederiksberg.

-Both Copenhagen and Brussels have historic old towns worth visiting.
+Both Copenhagen and Brussels have very good historic old towns worth visiting.

 Copenhagen is an extremely popular place to visit the historic old town area.
 Indre By is the oldest part of the city and where you'll find most of the sights and attractions.
 This is where most visitors stay and you'll find many great restaurants and activities to enjoy.